Overview#

 where $x$$1$ to $x$$n$ are numerical variables from the target statistical data, and $a$$1$ to $a$$n$ and $b$ are constants specified by the user.
 Of the nine Banff procedures, six of them require edits as input parameters:

-(Note: there are additional restrictions and unique syntax for edits in the prorating procedure)
+verifyeditseditstatserrorlocdeterministicdonorimpprorate(Note: there are additional restrictions and unique syntax for edits in the prorating procedure)

 Formatting#

-parameter to specify a list of edits, following these rules:
+Use the edits parameter to specify a list of edits, following these rules:

 As with all string parameters, the list of edits must be surrounded by quotes

-for multi-line edits.Each individual edit must be followed by a semi-colon
+"or triple quotes"""for multi-line edits.Each individual edit must be followed by a semi-colon

-.Individual edits must include one of the following operators:
+;.Individual edits must include one of the following operators:

 Within an individual edit, one or more components must appear on each side of an operator, separated by

-at the beginning of an individual edit, followed by a colon:
+modifierat the beginning of an individual edit, followed by a colon:.
+Acceptable modifiers arepassorfailand are not case sensitive.

 A simple example with three edits specified on one line: